kubernetes/enhancements/keps/sig-node/4381-dra-structured-parameters/README.md

 // DriverAllocationResult contains vendor parameters and the allocation result for
 // one request.
 type DriverAllocationResult struct {
-    // VendorRequestParameters are the per-request configuration parameters
+    // UserConfig are the per-instance configuration parameters
-    // from the time that the claim was allocated.
+    // from the resource claim parameters at the time that the claim was
-    VendorRequestParameters runtime.Object
+    // allocated.
+    //
+    // This only includes parameters that were meant for the driver.
+    UserConfig *ConfigurationParameters

     AllocationResultModel
 }